seh-GAH-toh/Pumpkin-Website/docs/about/introduction.md

 ## What Pumpkin will not

 - Be compatible with plugins or mods for other servers
-- Function as a framework for building a server from scratch.

 > [!IMPORTANT]
 > Pumpkin is currently under heavy development.
-Check out our [Github Project](https://github.com/users/Snowiiii/projects/12/views/3) to see current progress
+Check out our [Github Project](https://github.com/orgs/Pumpkin-MC/projects/3) to see current progress

 ## Vanilla